 3:00 - 4:30 pm

-The Middle East Institute is pleased to host a conversation with Nader Hashemi and Danny Postel, editors of the new book Sectarianization: Mapping the New Politics of the Middle East.
+The Middle East Institute hosted a conversation with Nader Hashemi and Danny Postel, editors of the new book Sectarianization: Mapping the New Politics of the Middle East.
 Their book critiques the reliance on religious identity as the explanation for the region's violence, and analyzes the ways in which geopolitical rivalries or domestic grievances have become, or been mobilized into, sectarian wars.
 How, Hashemi and Postel ask, can the region's politics be "de-sectarianized"?

-Register now to join this valuable conversation moderated by MEI senior vice president for policy research and programs Paul Salem.
+MEI senior vice president for policy research and programs Paul Salem moderated the discussion.